top of page

 Grand - 12 hours of photography split up over the course of your wedding weekend.
 This is the perfect option for a destination wedding or a wedding with events on multiple days.
 Have photography of the welcome dinner or the Mehndi party.
 Opt to do couples photos on a different day than the wedding and I'll meet you on that mountaintop or in that forest or field to capture the most epic photos ever.
 Get the most out of your wedding day by moving some or all of the portraits to a different day.
 Average fee is around $7.5k.

-Short Coverage - About 5 hours.
+Short Coverage - 5 hours of photography.
 Covering the ceremony, some photos before or after, and part of the reception.
-Average fee is about $3.3k (Not available for fall Saturdays)
+Average fee is about $3

 *WHAT IS DEDICATED PHOTOGRAPHY TIME?